chunwu/apex-trigger-framework/README.md

 An Apex trigger pattern that aims to separate trigger concerns, reduce programmer errors, and improve the modularity while maintaining a simple style.

 There are normally these concerns in Apex triggers:
-* Multiple triggers can be defined for the same object.
+* Multiple triggers can be defined for the same object and their execution order is not guaranteed.
 * The before and after stages.
 * Trigger operations: isInsert, isUpdate, isDelete, isUndelete.
-* A bulk of records is involved.
 * Individual trigger processes are normally change-based, i.e. only executed on certain records that have some change.
-* Individual trigger processes may need to be switched on/off in-memory or by a static configuration.
+* Individual trigger processes may need to be switched on/off.
-* Trigger logic mostly deals with a domain problem so it could be executed else where - such as Apex REST API or a batch job.
+* Trigger logic mostly deals with a domain problem so the core logic could be executed else where - such as Apex REST API or a batch job.

 It's a widely accepted pattern to have one trigger per object.
 Further to this, keeping triggers thin has the benefit of leveraging Apex classes to organise the trigger logic.
 The following code shows how an AccountTrigger is written in such a pattern.
 It simply delegates its work to a common TriggerHandler class.
 ```